sassoftware/saspy/saspy/doc/source/configuration.rst

 ATTN, log4j vulnerabilities found in Dec 2021
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Update to this for SASPy V4.0.0:
+Replacing the versions with 2.17.1 and 2.12.4 now, as they are currently the latest fix versions.

 There are a number of vulnerabilities in log4j and Apache provided new releases of log4j to address these.
-At the time of this writing, 2.16.0 was the current newest release that fixed these, and 2.12.2 was added
+At the time of this writing (SASPy V3.7.8), 2.16.0 was the current newest release that fixed these, and 2.12.2 was added
 to address them in a version that still supports Java 7.
 SASPy still provides support for Java 7 so both
 2.12.2 and 2.16.0 are included in the SASPy deployment.
 SASPy configures the classpath by default and uses
 the 2.12.2 jars to maintain compatibility with Java 7.
 There is a new configuration definition key, 'log4j',